apalache-mc/apalache/docs/adr/adr1-types.md

 \* but we define it as the corresponding set of values.
 \* Alternatively, we could just define tuples of strings in rhs.

-\* a type annotation operator that omits the type value <: type == value
+\* a type annotation operator that erases the type value <: type == value

 \* the integer type